EZ-books/EZ-books/README.md

 The following **required** functionality is completed:

-- [X] User can be able to sing up/in using their facebook and google account
+- [] User can be able to sing up/in using their facebook and google account
-- [X] User can be able to sell/buy books
+- [] User can be able to sell/buy books
-- [X] User can be able to browse thought the books
+- [] User can be able to browse thought the books
-- [X] User can be able to rate seller
+- [] User can be able to rate seller
-- [X] User can be able to get the current location
+- [] User can be able to get the current location

 The following **optional** features are implemented:

-- [X] User can be able to chat with the seller
+- [] User can be able to chat with the seller.
-- [x] User can pull to refresh.
+- [] User can pull to refresh.
-- [X] collection view
+- [] collection view.
-- [X] User can be able to scan the books
+- [] User can be able to scan the books

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: